 We have asked for quotes at the following companies:

 Y Yachts Insurance

 Before sending a quote to Pantaenius (Swedish office) we had read that they didn’t insure boat worth less than about €50’000.
 But we thought it was worth a try anyway, it would be easy for us with Swedish office and all.
 We got a first reply that they wouldn’t be able to offer us an insurance that would be in a good price range for us, and that it probably would be to expensive for us, due to our boats value.
-We asked again to double-check if this was the case if we wanted a third party only.
+We asked again to double-check if this was the case if we wanted a third party liability insurance only.
 We got the reply that they weren’t able to insure our boat at all.
-What we read on Google it might not be as tough requirements for other Pantaenius offices, but we haven’t made a full investigation if it is possible for us as a Sweden registered boat to get a third party insurance from those offices.
+What we read on Google it might not be as tough requirements for other Pantaenius offices, but we haven’t made a full investigation if it is possible for us as a Swedish registered boat to get a third party liability insurance from those offices.

 We also sent a quotation to Y Yachts, where we got the answer we wanted! 🙂 They could offer a third party insurance for sailing to the Caribbean (not Senegal and Gambia, though, if we want to sail there).
 They have also been very fast and helpful with answering our questions.
 We will most likely choose them as our insurer.

 After sending a quote request we got an answer that the value of the boat was to low and that it was also to old.
-They also don’t offer third party insurance, which actually says on their website (under FAQ), which we missed.
+They also don’t offer third party liability insurance, which actually says on their website (under FAQ), which we missed.

 Admiral Yacht Insurance